 rugs, blankets and other items.
 The men were great silversmiths, mostly making jewelry.

-man whom they called a singer.
-The singer would make a mixture out of pollen, cornmeal, ground
+medicine man whom they called a singer.
+The singer would make a mixture out of pollen, cornmeal,

-charcoal, and colorful powdered minerals.
-Then they would use the mixture to make a religious
+ground charcoal, and colorful powdered minerals.
+Then they would use the mixture to make a

-painting.
-Then the singer would make the ill villager sit on the painting so the gods could heal him.
+religious painting.
+Then the singer would make the ill villager sit on the painting so the gods could

-making cloth, and art from the Pueblo Indians.
-They used sheep to make clothes, blankets, and rugs.
+weaving, making cloth, and art from the Pueblo Indians.
+They used sheep to make clothes,

+blankets, and rugs.
 They use the same natural vegetable dyes today.
-In their artistic designs the Navajo used symbols
+In their artistic designs the

-and signs to represent their ideas and beliefs.
-They had made pottery for domestic use for
+Navajo used symbols and signs to represent their ideas and beliefs.
+They had made pottery for

-with silver ornaments, and they soon outstripped the Mexicans in technique.
-The Navajo known as
+them with silver ornaments, and they soon outstripped the Mexicans in technique.
+The Navajo

-the "Old Smith" was probably the first of his tribe to carry on the work, and he learned it from a
+known as the "Old Smith" was probably the first of his tribe to carry on the work, and he learned

-Mexican known as Cassilio, who was still living in 1870.
-Copper and brass were worked by the
+it from a Mexican known as Cassilio, who was still living in 1870.
+Copper and brass were worked by

 Indian traders.
 Very few tools were employed and these were simple.